benjaminy/TenaciousCalf/README.md

 You can read his thoughts on the matter here: http://clojure.org/transients.

-These two features (wide nodes and transience) have fairly strong synergy.
-Wide nodes tend to improve read performance by prefetching nearby data (i.e. exploiting spatial locality) and reducing the number of pointer hops, but it hurts write performance because copying wide nodes is expensive (for example, on a 64-bit machine a single node might be 300 bytes).
+These two features (chunking and transience) have fairly strong synergy.
+Chunking tends to improve read performance by prefetching nearby data (i.e. exploiting spatial locality) and reducing the number of pointer hops, but it hurts write performance because copying chunks is expensive (for example, on a 64-bit machine a single node might be 300 bytes).
 Transience dramatically reduces the number of node copies needed.
 So if an application can arrange to do most of its updates in transient mode bursts, it can get the best of both worlds.

 _A note to functional programming enthusiasts_: transient updates return a "new" root that may or may not refer to the same memory as the root